rowdenw/rowdenw.github.io/_posts/2021-04-03-Profile-Agile-Consultants.md

 My intent in interviewing, selecting, profiling, and providing feedback to Agile consultants was a transforming team, not rigorous statistical results.
 Nevertheless the results suggest that the following may, indeed, encourage growth:

-  - role-taking experiences, such as those provided by consulting engagements;
+  - perspective- and role-taking experiences, such as those provided by consulting engagements;
   - a community that values feedback, like the Agile movement; and
   - accepting, welcoming, or even inviting direct personal feedback on a team.